-Serbia mining: Nevsun Resources completes PEA for Timok project2.
-November 2017. / Mining
+Serbia mining: Nevsun Resources completes PEA for Timok project, Mining

 Based on the PEA, the project is expected to produce more than 960,000t of payable copper over a mine-life of 15 years.